pc592/FiveNightsAtGates/README.txt

+(NOTE/WARNING: ONLY PROVEN TO WORK IN VIRTUALBOX WITH UBUNTU GUEST)

 Convention (informally. we all have different coding preferences, but we're trying): use snake case for functions. use camel case for variables and types.

 To compile the game please have these modules installed on your computer:
+REQUIRED:
+Sdl for OCaml (Simple DirectMedia Layer) [instructions below] OPTIONAL (FEATURES NOT FINISHED)
 ANSITerminal
 async (and async_parallel, installed by running [opam install async_parallel] in the terminal window)
-Sdl for OCaml (Simple DirectMedia Layer) [instructions below] ...and also unzip the Rooms.tar.gz folder.

 To play the game:
 Run make play (or make).
 Entering "quit" at any point of game play, or in the